oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/overview.md

  - Optionally, supplying additional model files using a Kubernetes ConfigMap.
  - Supplying Kubernetes Secrets that resolve macro references within the models.
    For example, a secret can be used to supply a database credential.
- - Updating WDT model files at runtime.
+ - Updating WDT model files and artifacts at runtime.
+The WDT artifacts are considered the source of truth and matches the domain configuration at all time.
 For example, you can add a data source to a running domain.
 See [Runtime updates](#runtime-updates) for details.

 This feature is supported for standard WLS domains, Restricted JRF domains, and JRF domains.

 For JRF domains, Model in Image provides additional support for initializing the infrastructure database for a domain when a domain is started for the first time, supplying an database password, and obtaining an database wallet for re-use in subsequent restarts of the same domain.
 See [Requirements for JRF domain types]({{< relref "/managing-domains/model-in-image/usage/_index.md#requirements-for-jrf-domain-types" >}}).

 ### WebLogic Deploy Tooling models